|The Bond-maid Circle

 arms, that of his prisoner, to his, warming her.
 After half of an Ahn I saw her, delicately, eyes

-frightened, lift her head and put her lips to his shoulder; softly, timidly, she kissed him; and then
+frightened, lift her head and put her lips to his shoulder; softly, timidly, she kissed him; and

-the hilt of the sword, the handle of the ax, was at her body.
+from the hilt of the sword, the handle of the ax, was at her body.
 "Oh no!" she cried.
 "No!"

 Bets were made at the table.
 I bet on Ivar Forkbeard.
 Within an Ahn, Hilda the Haughty, to the